 Are you a shopaholic like me?
 Great – you’re going to love the Mall at Millenia.

-Situated towards the north of International Drive, it has two levels of high street stores AND designer boutiques.
+Situated towards the north of International Drive, it has two levels of high street stores and designer boutiques.
 I’m talking everything from Sephora and H&M to Gucci and Rolex.

-And once you’ve shopped up an appetite, you can even visit the wonderfulness that is The Cheesecake Factory for a hearty meal.
+Once you’ve shopped up an appetite, you can even visit the wonderfulness that is The Cheesecake Factory for a hearty meal.
 Thank me later.

 Another one of the most popular things to do in Orlando is to drive two hours outside of the city.
 There, you’ll stumble across a number of beaches.